fieldtrip/website/workshop/toolkit2020/lessons_learned.md

 Once people spread out over two pages of webcam thumbnails in Zoom, you cannot look at them any more like you normally would do when scanning the audience in a physical meeting/lecture.

 Besides a lecturer or presenter, you need a moderator or sidekick in large online meetings.
-While the lecturer presents or answers questions, the assistant keeps an eye on the audience (e.g. checking the Slack channel, raising hands in the Zoom, new additions to the google doc).
+While the lecturer presents or answers questions, the assistant keeps an eye on the audience (e.g., checking the Slack channel, raising hands in the Zoom, new additions to the google doc).
 So the “lecturer” focuses on the content, whereas the “assistant” acts as moderator.
 The lecturer needs his full attention (and his full screen) for the content, whereas the assistant keeps an eye on the different communication channels.

 During the hands-on sessions all people move to Zoom breakout rooms.
 At that moment it is helpful to have a single tutor that stays in the general (starting) room.
 Participants occasionally leave the Zoom meeting or drop out of it (Zoom crashes, network interruptions, laptop battery empty) which means that the later join again.
 The "doorman" can welcome them and ensure that hey become co-host again and get assigned to a breakout room.
 The doorman could in principle also act as the bouncer, but luckily that was not needed.